Skip to main content

 At examination time, every paper submitted to the teacher had a pledge at the bottom, signed by the student, stating that the student had not cheated or helped another pupil.

 Strict rules of conduct were set for boys and girls.
 There was a set of stairs exclusively for boys to use and another set for the girls.
 They also had separate doors to use entering and leaving the building.
-May Graham relates an incident when a boy was caught passing a note to one of the girls, and the principal, Mr. Galloway, read it aloud in chapel to the entire student body.
+Mary Graham relates an incident when a boy was caught passing a note to one of the girls, and the principal, Mr. Galloway, read it aloud in chapel to the entire student body.

-The course of study included a one year teacher training course which gave students a certificate to teach for one year after graduation.
+The course of study included a one-year teacher training course which gave students a certificate to teach for one year after graduation.

 Through the years, Culleoka school has graduated over 800 boys and girls.
 Classes have always been small, but spirit and enthusiasm have been the hallmark of this rural establishment.